global-source/javascript_form_validator/README.md

 Currently the validation will trigger on submit button trigger.

-It has automated listener to eliminating unnecessary changes on form.
+It has automated listener to monitor every changes on form.

 **Note:**